rancoud/Session/README.md

 ```

 ## Informations
-By default Session is in read only (session option read_and_close).
+By default session is in read only (option read_and_close = 1).
+You can specify it using `Session::setReadWrite()` or `Session::setReadOnly()`

+Session::start() is not needed, but:
-Session will automatically start in read only when using `get, has, hasKeyAndValue, getAll`
+* Session will automatically start in read only when using `get, has, hasKeyAndValue, getAll`
-Session will automatically start in write mode when using `set, remove, getAndRemove, keepFlash, gc, regenerate`
+* Session will automatically start in write mode when using `set, remove, getAndRemove, keepFlash, gc, regenerate`

 ## How to use it?
 Set and get value from $_SESSION